ComputationalAgingLab/computational_aging_course/README.md

 If you want to contribute to this project, please follow this guide:
 1. Choose a topic on computational aging biology where you have a particular expertise.
 2. Provide the following materials:
-    * write a lecture text in markdown (or MyST) format supplying it with images, videos and other embedded materials.
+    * write a lecture text in markdown (or [MyST](https://jupyterbook.org/en/stable/content/myst.html)) format supplying it with images, videos and other embedded materials.
     * (recommended) prepare a jupyter notebook on some computational topic with clarification of the approach.
-Provide some code and necessary text and graphics as well as toy or real data examples of the approach application.
+Provide some code and necessary text, formulas, graphics as well as toy or real data examples of the approach application.
     * (would be great but not necessary) prepare a video with a presentation of your teaching materials.
 Actualy, these materials should be a repetition of what you're saying in the markdown text or notebook.
 Please, attach also a link to your presentation - put it into your lecture text.
 3. Commit your materials to this repository and make a pull request.
 4. (optional) To make the process faster, write about your intetion to contribute to this e-mail: <dmitrii.kriukov@skoltech.ru>
+5. (optional) Modify `.toc.yml` file by adding names of your chapters to a place you prefer.
+See [this guide](https://jupyterbook.org/en/stable/structure/configure.html?highlight=.toc#configure-all-entries-in-the-toc) for details.

+If you found some mistakes or mistypes in materials, or if you want to provide some important comments, please, issue this by pushing **issue** button on the corresponding page within the [Book](https://computationalaginglab.github.io/computational_aging_course/intro.html).